-During the years ended December 31, 2020 and 2019, the dividends of \$39 and \$51, respectively, related to equity investments at fair value through other comprehensive income held on the years then ended, were recognized.
-No strategic investments were disposed in 2020 and 2019, and there were no transfers of any cumulative gain or loss within equity relating to these investments.
+During the year ended December 31, 2021 and 2020, the dividends of \$50 and \$39, related to equity investments at fair value through other comprehensive income held on the year ended, were recognized.
+No strategic investments were disposed of during the year ended December 31, 2021 and 2020, and there were no transfers of any cumulative gain or loss within equity relating to these investments.